-- A. Official absences are those which occur when students are involved in an official activity of the college (e.g., field trips, tournaments, athletic events) and present an official absence excuse form.
+- A. Official absences are those which occur when students are involved in an official activity of the college, i.e., field trips, tournaments, athletic events, and present an official absence excuse form.
 Absences for such events shall not count against the number of absences allowed by an instructor or department.
 Students who must miss a class for an official reason must obtain an official absence verification card from the appropriate vice president or designee and present it to the appropriate instructor(s) before the absence.
 Prior arrangements must be made with each instructor for make-up work.
 If prior arrangements have been made, the student will not be penalized. - B. Other official absences include jury duty and subpoenas.
 Appropriate documentation will be required.
 Prior arrangements must be made with each instructor for make-up work.
-If prior arrangements have been made, the student will not be penalized. - C. In the event of the death of an immediate family member, absences for periods of up to one week will not be counted against the number of absences allowed by an instructor or department.
+If prior arrangements have been made, the student will not be penalized. - C. In the event of military commitments, absences for periods of up to one week will not be counted against the number of absences allowed by an instructor or department.
+The student is required to provide appropriate documentation of the specific orders, length of assignment and location.
+Prior notification must be initiated with each instructor to discuss make-up work.
+If the length of the absence will be longer than one week, the instructor and the student will determine whether there is sufficient opportunity for the student to make up the work.
+If it is determined that the length of absence for the military commitment provides an undue hardship on the student's ability to make up the assignments, he or she will be provided an opportunity to request an incomplete grade or drop the class or, in the case of open-entry classes, the opportunity to request an extension. - D. In the event of the death of an immediate family member, absences for periods of up to one week will not be counted against the number of absences allowed by an instructor or department.
 Students should contact instructor(s) as soon as possible to arrange for make-up work.
 Appropriate documentation will be required (for example, a copy of the obituary or funeral program).
 In specialized programs that require clinical rotations, this regulation may not apply.